In Southeast Asia and need a pair – no problem. Get shoes 👟 or sandals 🩴 in all sizes; new or used; name brands, no-names, or knock-offs.

 Have you ever head the saying, “You can tell a person by their shoes”?
 Well, you can tell if someone has been in Southeast Asia for a long time by the shoes or sandals that they are wearing.

-Foreigners who are wearing local fashions or the type that are typically sold give away that they’ve been in Southeast Asia a while – they started adapting to the local fashion.
+Foreigners wearing local fashion & styles is a give away that they’ve been in Southeast Asia a while – they started adapting to the local fashion.

 Shoes – New

-Options – there’s just nowhere like home when it comes to the quality and number of options, though.
+Options: the UK/EU/and USA will have higher quality and number of options for new shoes, compared what’s typical sold in SE Asia.
 But, again, if you are wearing sandals most of the time what’s it matter, right?

 Shoes – Used